Hip Embolization

 You may be a good candidate if:

-- You’ve had hip arthritis symptoms for 6+ months
+- You’ve had hip pain for 3+ months

 - You’ve tried medications, physical therapy, or injections without lasting relief